Steven Liu

 Similarly, the main Hugging Face libraries and Hub platform advance the main quest.
 All the other libraries, research projects, courses, tools and services are side quests that enrich the Hugging-Verse.

-I get that it can be overwhelming if you're new though, so here is my high-level walkthrough.
+It can be overwhelming if you're new though, so here is my high-level walkthrough.

 If you only take one thing away, remember, side quests are optional.
 Focus on a main library like Transformers and using the Hub at first if you aren't sure where to start.